 Whether you’re a nervous flyer, or simply looking for a more relaxing way to travel, cruise holidays are an excellent option.
-By cutting out the hassle of airport security, transfers and planning your itinerary, you can enjoy a stress-free holiday, whether it’s an exciting weekend mini cruise or an adventurous world cruise.
+By cutting out the hassle of airport security, transfers and planning your itinerary, you can enjoy a stress-free holiday, whether it’s an exciting weekend short cruise or an adventurous world cruise.
 If you’re still undecided, read what some cruise and travel experts had to say on why cruising is better than flying.

 Cruising is less stressful

 Many people opt to cruise simply to avoid flying.
 As well as being the preferred choice of anxious flyers, cruise holidays take a lot of the stress out of planning.
 Gary Bembridge, the brains behind travel blog Tips for Travellers, started out with an audio podcast and YouTube channel (which now has over 30.6 million video views) before eventually putting pen to paper (or fingers to keyboard) to document his cruise experiences.
 “I was working in a global marketing job and travelling all over the world most weeks and I started to share tips and advice on the places I was visiting based on my experiences and learning,” said Gary.
 “At the same time I discovered cruising and so started to share experiences about that too.”
 The aim?
 “To help travellers, mostly aged 40+, to make the most of their precious travel time and money on both land and at sea.”